rfrey2009/shareasale-tracker/readme.txt

 g.
 If you'd like to automatically send ShareASale your WooCommerce coupons as a coupon/deal type creative, check the "send to ShareASale?" box while adding/editing a WooCommerce coupon.
 Make sure to choose a coupon description.

 == Changelog ==

+= 1.4.3 =
+* Updated to confirm compatibility with WordPress 5.3 and WooCommerce 3.8.
+Replaced deprecated function calls for WooCommerce 3.7 and higher.

 = 1.4.2 =
 * Updated to confirm compatibility with WordPress 5.0 - 5.2.2 and WooCommerce 3.6.5.
 Retired Advanced Analytics feature.
 Made a suggested improvement to product datafeed generation efficiency.